francis2/api/csharp/services-api/docs/UsersApi.md

-Returns all entities of UserPlugin type related to multiple entities of User type
+Retrieves all entities of UserPlugin type related to multiple entities of User type

 ### Example
 ```csharp